Pull to refresh

 Co-first author of the Nature paper

-For over two centuries, scientists knew that the bark of tropical cinchona trees could cure malaria, but not how the trees actually built the molecule responsible — quinine.
-Researchers at the Max Planck Institute for Chemical Ecology have now mapped every enzymatic step in that construction, discovering a previously unknown intermediate compound and a surprise catalytic trick that nature uses to assemble quinine's distinctive molecular scaffold.
-They published the complete biosynthetic pathway in Nature on March 18, 2026.
+For over two centuries, scientists knew cinchona bark could cure malaria but not how the trees built quinine.
+Researchers at the Max Planck Institute for Chemical Ecology have mapped every enzymatic step, discovering a previously unknown intermediate and catalytic trick, and published the pathway in Nature on March 18, 2026.